klaviyo/klaviyo-react-native-sdk/README.md

 # klaviyo-react-native-sdk

-⚠️ Please note that this repository is still in alpha development ⚠️
+⚠️ This repository is in beta development ⚠️

 Official Klaviyo React Native SDK